General debate of the sixty-fifth session of the United Nations General Assembly: 28 September 2010

 Ethiopia used its Right of Reply to respond to statements made by Eritrea in its general debate speech before the Assembly.
 Eritrea, in its speech, touched upon the Eritrean–Ethiopian border conflict.
-It called Ethiopia's occupation of Eritrean lands illegal, and denounced the United Nation's silence on the issue.
+It called Ethiopia's occupation of Eritrean lands illegal, and denounced the United Nations' silence on the issue.

 Ethiopia responded by stating that Eritrea itself was guilty of occupying the sovereign lands of other states, including occupations in Sudan, Yemen, Djibouti and Ethiopia.
 The delegation further stated that Ethiopia had been ready to initiate demarcation talks with Eritrea, but that Eritrea had continued to refuse based on their claims that Ethiopia was occupying their land.
 Finally, it stated that the Ethiopian-Eritrean Boundary Commission had no mandate to transfer territory between the two parties, and that it was up to the parties to reach a final agreement.
 It claimed that Eritrea was refusing on the pretext that Ethiopia was occupying Eritrean land, and that this refusal allowed Eritrea to create a pretext for further aggression.